 Hour after hour and town after town passed by beyond the scratched carriage windows, but eventually the suburbs of Delhi could be made out.
-I opened one of the large entrance doors on the side of the carriage which shut with nothing more than a loose flip latch and stood breathing in the smells and sounds that wafted into the carriage from the world outside as we ran through the trackside slums of outer Delhi.
-By candlelight these shanty towns consisting of nothing more than pallets and plastic bags look almost like normal dwellings when passed by at speed, but of course when seen close-up and personal their true plight is cruelly revealed.
+I opened one of the large entrance doors on the side of the carriage which shut itself with nothing more than a loose flip latch and I stood breathing in the smells and listening to the sounds that wafted and drifted into the carriage from the world outside as we ran through the trackside slums of outer Delhi.
+By candlelight these shanty towns consisting of nothing more than pallets and plastic bags look almost like normal dwellings when passed by at speed, but of course when seen close-up and personal the true plight of their occupants is cruelly revealed.

 Slowly we pulled into Delhi Central station.
 Doors crashed and baggage handled noisily, but nonetheless efficiently.
 Porters flocked around us like bees around a honey pot, all anxious for a good nights pay.
 With bags on heads and trolleys loaded we made the small but ever so depressing trip from the station to the bus station outside and beyond.
-Depressing because we had to weave among the homeless children and babies lying spread eagled across the platform floors, all sheltering under the one roof, albeit a station roof, above their heads for the night, probably thankful of any form of shelter.
-The smell of urine was ever-present and I swear some of the infants we passed could well have been dead as they moved not a jot as we passed on by.
-Outside the scene was no better, the homeless slept on their carts all jumbled together on the street sides with nowhere else to go and nothing left to sell.
+Depressing because we had to weave among the homeless children and babies lying spread eagled across the platform floors, all sheltering under the one roof, albeit a station roof for the night, probably thankful of any form of shelter.
+The smell of urine was ever-present.
+Outside the scene was no better, many homeless slept on their carts all jumbled together on the sides of the streets with nowhere else to go and nothing left to sell.

-Finally we reached the luxury of the waiting coach and at once sped across Delhi to the airport far on the other side of this sprawling chaotic third world city.
-There it was that we left the confines of the coach and walked into the surreal world of an international airport.
+Finally we reached the luxury of the waiting coach and at once sped across Delhi to the airport far away on the other side of this sprawling and chaotic third world city.
+We left the confines of the coach and walked into the surreal world of an international airport.
 The sliding doors shut behind us and the world of India outside was left far behind.
-Inside you could buy a Coke that was really a Coke and even a Subway sandwich if you really desired one.
-So there it was in an instance, from third world to first world in the blink of an eye.
+Inside you could buy a Coke that was really a Coke and even a Subway sandwich if you really desired one and there it was in an instance, from third world to first world in the blink of an eye.